eriis1024/Cell-Automata/doc/DESIGN_PLAN.md

 6. **Speed**: The user can input a positive integer value to determine how many frame updates they would like per second.
 This feature affects the refresh rate when the simulation is “Playing”.
 The default Speed is 1 frame per second.

 ### Design Details
-This section describes each component introduced in the Overview in detail (as well as any other sub-components that may be needed but are not significant to include in a high-level description of the program).
-It should describe how each component handles specific features given in the assignment specification, what resources it might use, how it collaborates with other components, and how each could be extended to include additional requirements (from the assignment specification or discussed by your team).
-Include the steps needed to complete the Use Cases below to help make your descriptions more concrete.
-Finally, justify the decision to create each component with respect to the design's key goals, principles, and abstractions.
-This section should go into as much detail as necessary to cover all your team wants to say.

 * public class Runner extends Application{} - main class that manages userInterface, Rules, Simulation, and Viewer.
 Starts off by calling Rules to import information from the XML file, and that call puts the rest of the process (making a Simulation) into motion.
 * public class Rules{} - parses XML file (throwing exception if formatted improperly), and generates an ArrayList of Cells that represent the starting conditions of the Grid, which Rules also makes